MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-settings.md

 ## Status tab

-The **Status** tab lets you track the progress of data ingestion as well as several important product processes.
-User this to ensure the completeness of any major process you've defined in Customer Insights.
+The **Status** tab lets you track the progress of data ingestion and several important product processes.
+Use this tab to ensure the completeness of any major process you've defined in Customer Insights.
 This tab includes two tables:

-- **Data sources**: This table lists all the data sources from which you are ingesting your data.
+- **Data sources**: This table lists all the data sources from which you're ingesting your data.
 The left-side column specifies the names of those data sources.
 The middle column shows the status of ingestion for each of the data sources:
   - Didn't start
   - In progress
   - Already completed